-Welcome to our ‘News In Brief’ column in which we digest all the news releases for you.
+Welcome to our ‘News In Brief’ column in which we digest all the news releases for you in no more than five paragraphs.
 Below are snippets of all the media releases that we received from October 25 till 31.
 Please check back throughout the week for more updates.

 Bank INA And Mambu, Powering The Future Of Banking In Indonesia